-Exchange rates fluctuate constantly actively changing hands 24-hours a day 6-days a week.
+Exchange rates constantly fluctuate, actively changing hands 24-hours a day, 6-days a week.
 There is ample liquidity to trade the forex market as it is the largest of the global capital markets with a daily transaction volume of up to 5-trillion dollars a day.

 There are several nuances and lingo that is used when describing forex trading.
 This includes:

 The most liquid currency pairs are the major currency pairs.
 To be considered a major currency pair, one of the two currencies needs to be the US dollar.
-Major currencies including the dollar are:
+Major currencies, including the dollar, are:

 Nearly 73% of the currency trades transacted include the US dollar.
-The most liquid currency pair is the Euro versus the US dollar.
-You will see this pair listed as EUR/USD.
+The most liquid currency pair is the Euro versus the US dollar – EUR/USD.
 This describes how many dollars are needed to purchase 1-euro.

-Crosses such as the EUR/JPY and GBP/JPY along with EUR/GBP have ample volume.
-Currency pairs that do not include one of the major currencies are either referred to as minor currency pairs or emerging currency pairs.
+Crosses such as the EUR/JPY and GBP/JPY, along with EUR/GBP, have ample volume.
+Currency pairs that do not include one of the major currencies are either minor currency pairs or emerging currency pairs.

 The base currency is the first currency you see in the quoted-pair.
 For example, in the EUR/USD, the Euro is the base currency.
 The second currency in the pair is referred to as the counter currency.

 Simply put, the exchange rate tells you how much of the counter currency is needed to purchase 1-unit of the base currency.
-For example, if you see a quote for the USD/JPY at 107.96, you would know that you need 107.96 yen to purchase 1, USD dollar.
+For example, if you see a quote for the USD/JPY at 107.96, you would know that you need 107.96 yen to purchase 1 USD dollar.

 Most forex brokers do not charge a commission when you enter and exit a trade.
-Instead, brokers provide you with a price where they are willing to purchase a currency pair, and where they will sell a currency pair.
-This difference is referred to as the “bid-offer spread”.
+Instead, brokers provide you with a price where they are willing to purchase a currency pair and where they will sell a currency pair.
+This difference is referred to as the bid-offer spread.